blipk/Customised-Workspaces/README.md

 ### Support

-This has only been thoroughly tested on Gnome Shell versions 3.22, 3.30, 3.36 and 3.38, although it should work on any version from 3.00 to 3.38.
+There are versions of the extension for Gnome Shell versions 3.00++ This has only been thoroughly tested on Gnome Shell versions 3.32 to 3.38, and on Gnome 40 (3.40)

 ### Licence